 Under certain conditions, shareholders may request the Company to include a proposal for action at a forthcoming meeting of the shareholders of the Company in the proxy materials of the Company for such meeting.
-All shareholder proposals intended to be presented at the 2003 Annual Meeting of the Shareholders of the Company must be received by the Company no later than December 7, 2002 for inclusion in the Proxy Statement and proxy card relating to such meeting.
+All shareholder proposals intended to be presented at the 2004 Annual Meeting of the Shareholders of the Company must be received by the Company no later than November 21, 2003 for inclusion in the Proxy Statement and proxy card relating to such meeting.
 In addition, if a shareholder desires to make a proposal from the floor during the meeting, even if such proposal is not to be included in the Company's proxy statement, the Company's Bylaws provide that the shareholder must give timely written notice of the proposal to the chief executive officer of the Company.
-Notice will be considered timely if it is mailed or delivered (i) in the case of an annual meeting that is called for a date that is within 30 days before or after the anniversary date of the immediately preceding annual meeting, not less than 60 days and not more than 90 days prior to the anniversary date of the immediately preceding annual meeting, or (ii) in the case of a special meeting or an annual meeting that is called for a date that is not within 30 days before or after the anniversary date of the immediately preceding annual meeting, not later than the close of business on the tenth day following the day on which notice of meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
+Notice will be considered timely if it is mailed or delivered (i) in the case of an annual meeting that is called for a date that is within 30 days before or after the anniversary date of the immediately preceding annual meeting, not less than 60 days and not more than 90 days prior to the anniversary date of the immediately preceding annual meeting or an annual meeting that is called for a date that is not within 30 days before or after the anniversary date of the immediately preceding annual meeting, not later than the close of business on the tenth day following the day on which notice of meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
 If written notice is not timely given, the shareholder proposal will be considered untimely and the Company may exclude the proposal from consideration at the meeting.
-If the proposal is permitted to be considered at the meeting, the proxies appointed pursuant to the proxy cards will have discretionary authority to vote for or against the proposal even if the proposal was not discussed in the proxy statement.
-Accordingly, notice of proposals to be brought before the 2003 Annual Meeting of Shareholders must be mailed or delivered no earlier than February 18, 2003 and no later than March 18, 2003 to be considered timely.
+If the proposal even if the proposal was not discussed in the proxy statement.
+Accordingly, notice of proposals to be brought before the 2004 Annual Meeting of Shareholders must be mailed or delivered no earlier than February 12, 2004 and no later than March 13, 2004 to be considered timely.